DomainKeys Identified Mail

 Introduction

-An email is signed with a private key.
+With DKIM, a letter is signed with a private key.
 This allows the receiver to check if the email comes from the domain it claims to be from.
 The receiver looks up the sender's public key in the domain's DNS record.
 A valid signature guarantees that the sending mail server has access to the private key and that the email body has not been tampered with during transit.

 DKIM, SPF, and DMARC are designed to work together.